 after you have been on continuous supply with both your gas and electricity for 12 months from the earliest of the dates set out within clause 1.2 above.

-have your electricity payable via a Prepayment Meter on a Standard Variable Tariff or a Variable Term Tariff;
+have your electricity payable via a Prepayment Meter;

-be on continuous supply for 12 months for both gas and electricity from the earliest of the dates within clause 1.2 above; and
+have been on continuous supply for 12 months for gas and electricity from the earliest of the dates within clause 1.2 above

 Receiving the Dual Fuel Loyalty Credit

 8.4 You must contact us (See Contact us section 1.10) within 2 calendar months of the 12 month qualifying date to claim and receive your unique Dual Fuel Loyalty Credit code;